prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/1_reading_x86/lessonplan.md

 respectively.
 Why is it required that we have two pointers?

 The stack also serves one more purpose: Function calls.
-These two registers help with that.
+These two registers help with setting up the stack for a function call.
 We will go through more about function calls in the next chapter.

+While we are talking about function calls, there are two more registers I have not covered yet.
+And those are...

+### esi, edi

+But for now lets just pretend they are just 2 other registers.
+We will see them a bit later, when we try to decode the challenge our boss has given us.

+And with that, I present a picture of all the registers I clearly just screenshotted from wikipedia:

+[References to the registers][registers]

+[registers]: ./images/registers.png

 ## Operations in x86